nutanix-japan/nai-llm/docs/airgap_nai/airgap_nai_pre_reqs.md

 !!! info

-    The download and upload of the container images will be done in one ``docker push`` command which will use the internal Harbor container registry details.
+    The download and upload of the container images will be done in one ``docker push`` command which will use the internal/private Harbor container registry details.

     This will be a two-step process.